 For example, the Business Fleet Card saves you up to 5¢ per gallon at 7,500+ Speedway and 7-Eleven fueling locations.† (The more you consolidate fueling at Speedway and 7-Eleven, the more your business will save.)
 By contrast, the Business Universal Card lets you save on fuel when you fill up at Speedway and 7-Eleven but also allows you to fuel at 95% of U.S. gas stations for fuel-anywhere flexibility.

 To find out how much you can start saving, it helps to figure out how much you currently spend.
 The most accurate way to calculate fuel spend is to add up your receipts, but you can also use the equation below for a workable estimate of your average monthly fuel spend.

 - The average number of monthly fill-ups per vehicle

 - Times the average number of gallons per fill-up

 3. Current Investment of Time

 Do you train your employees to try to reduce unauthorized spending?
-With the right fuel card, you can set purchase controls.
-Don’t rely on your employees’ memories or consciences.
-Reduce the likelihood of fraud by limiting what they can buy.
+With the right fuel card, you can use purchase controls to reduce the likelihood of fraud by limiting what they can buy.
 Purchase controls can limit employee spending by product type, purchase amount, time of day, day of the week, and more.
 With the right purchase controls in place, you can give some of that training time back to yourself and your business.